iterative/dvc.org/content/docs/user-guide/experiment-management/sharing.md

 remote defined in the project, you can select the remote that will be used by `--remote` / `-r` option.

-DVC is uses multiple processes to push DVC-cached files.
-By default DVC uses `4

-- cpu_count()`processes to push the files.
-You can set the number of processes with`--jobs`/`-j` option.
+DVC uses multiple threads to push DVC-cached files.
+By default DVC uses 4x `cpu_count()` threads to push the files.
+You can set the number of threads with`--jobs`/`-j` option.
 Please note that increase in performance is dependent to available bandwidth and remote (cloud) server configurations.
 For very large number of jobs, you may have side effects in your local network or system.

 DVC has a caching mechanism called _Run-Cache_ that stores the artifacts from intermediate stages.
 For example, if there is an intermediate step that applies